uoft-lgcu/lgcu.ca/health.md

 ### Getting Reimbursed

 If you have paid for some kind of health service or prescription without accessing your insurance up front, you can likely receive reimbursement for some of the expense.
 This is done by filing an insurance claim.
 You can file a joint claim to both supplementary health plans simultaneously, or file independent claims to each plan.
-Always apply to the GSU plan first.
+If you file the claims separately, always apply to the GSU plan first (since this is the primary plan).
 If your medical expense is not fully covered by the combined supplementary and top-up plans, you can also access your [health care spending account](#hcsa-details "Section on 'HCSA details' on this page") (HCSA) which may cover the remainder.

 #### Filing a Paper Claim